opendaylight/docs/docs/getting-started-guide/clustering.rst

-When an active/backup deployment already exists, with shards on the backup nodes in non-voting state, all that is needed for a fail-over from the active "sub-cluster" to backup "sub-cluster" is to flip the voting state of each shard (on each node, active AND backup).
+When an active/backup deployment already exists, with shards on the backup nodes in non-voting state, all that is needed for a fail-over from the active data center to backup data center is to flip the voting state of each shard (on each node, active AND backup).
 That can be easily achieved with the following RPC call (no parameters needed)::